YogaWang7/YogaWang7.github.io/index.md

 - In HZAU (2016-2020)
   - Second-class Academic Scholarship.
   - Merit Student and Excellent League Member, 3 years in a row.
-  - Excellent Student Leader in 2018-2019. (one of the two recipients in the college)
+  - Excellent Student Leader in 2018-2019 (Top 1\%).
-  - Second Prize in the National English Competition for College Students.
-(Top 3% of HZAU)
+  - Second Prize in the National English Competition for College Students (Top 3% of HZAU).

 <!--{% include_relative _includes/services.md %} -->

-# Internships
+# Internship
-### Data Scientist
+### Data Scientist in Research Institute of Taikang Insurance Group, Beijing, China.
-- Taikang Insurance Group - Active Health Lab
-- Clean structural & unstructural Data.
-Use machine learning methods to predict whether there are malicious invoices happening or potential fraud communities.
+- Given invoice data and relevant insurance case data, applied machine learning techniques to identify potential fraudulent invoices.
+  - Improved prediction accuracy by 3 times compared to previous methods.
+- Cleaned data in Neo4j Database.
+Then investigated potential fraud communities

+# Additional Activities
+- Volunteering activities.
+  - Used to help kids from rural places improve their academic performance.
+  - Served as a volunteer instructor of HZAU, assisting non-computer science students in acquiring computer skills (e.g., fundamental knowledge of data structures and databases).
+- When I'm not working, I like to
+  - play Ping Pong,
+  - stay with my cats,
+  - enjoy books.